max13fr/docker-postgresql-client/README.md

 Postgresql-client with an auto-connection to a postgresql database under docker.

-Improve also psql command (add default .psqlrc, and install vim & less packages).
+Improve also psql command :
+* install vim & less packages
+* add default .psqlrc
+* add default .vimrc (for editing function \ef)

 ## Usage